Paul Richards (actor): Career

-Richards guest-starred three times in 1956 on Frontier, as Louis Rose in "The Texicans", John Webb in "The Big Dry", and Will Shaw in "The Salt War".
-He guest-starred in Crusader, a Cold War drama.
-Richards appeared twice on the Western series Tombstone Territory in the episodes "Thicker than Water" (1958) and "The Noose That Broke" (1959).
-Richards was cast as Bret Younger in the episode "The Desperado" (1957) on the Western series Broken Arrow.

 He also appeared in the syndicated series Sheriff of Cochise and The Silent Service.
 He was a guest star on Kenneth Tobey's Whirlybirds, a syndicated aviation adventure series.
 He appeared on The Brothers Brannagan, with Stephen Dunne and Mark Roberts.
 He made guest appearances on Straightaway and on Dragnet.
 In the 1955 episode "The Big Bird," Richards played Phil Baurch, who stole from people's homes after being hired out to do yard work.

 In 1959, he appeared in a five-part episode "Louie K" in the role of Louis "Louie" Kassoff in The Lawless Years with James Gregory.
-In the March 3, 1961 episode “An Absence of Tears” on the popular TV show “Route 66”, he did a turn as a mob connected bad boy and ex-love to a blind girl looking for revenge against mobsters who murdered her Honeymoon Husband.
-“He also appeared in Dan Raven, a crime drama, and the anthology series The Lloyd Bridges Show in the 1962 episode "Testing Ground".
-On Perry Mason, in 1959, he played murderer Earl Mauldin in "The Case of the Startled Stallion", then played defendant Ted Chase in the 1962 episode "The Case of the Melancholy Marksman" (in 1973 Richards played Jules Barron in The New Perry Mason episode "The Case of the Cagey Cager").
+In the March 3, 1961 episode "An Absence of Tears" on the popular TV show Route 66, he did a turn as a mob connected bad boy and ex-love to a blind girl looking for revenge against mobsters who murdered her Honeymoon Husband.
+"He also appeared in Dan Raven, a crime drama, and the anthology series The Lloyd Bridges Show in the 1962 episode "Testing Ground".
+On Perry Mason, in 1959, he played actor and make-up artist Earl Mauldin in "The Case of the Startled Stallion", then played defendant Ted Chase in the 1962 episode "The Case of the Melancholy Marksman" (in 1973 Richards played Jules Barron in The New Perry Mason episode "The Case of the Cagey Cager").
 In summer 1960, he appeared on Tate.
 In 1962, he portrayed Vance Caldwell in "The Boss's Daughters" on Rawhide.
 Also in 1962, he played the part of Dr. Max Richter on the Death Valley Days episode "Bloodline".